Hungry Happenings

 Cook balsamic vinegar until thickened then pour it over a chicken breast with tomatoes, feta, and basil.

-How to make a simple balsamic glaze?
+Make a simple balsamic glaze.

 • Pour ¼ cup of balsamic vinegar into a small saucepan.